-Basic RNA-seq Tools
+Basic RNA-seq Tools for Windows

 A minimal toolchain for running RNA-seq analysis natively on Windows.
-Self-built binaries, ready to run without WSL.

-More Windows Builds & Bundles
+More Windows Builds & Bundles provided by Win-NGS

 Additional NGS tools we have built or redistributed for Windows, grouped by function.
 "Build" entries are compiled from source with MSYS2; "Redistribution" entries repackage existing MSYS2 binaries together with the runtime DLLs needed to run standalone.